 To be eligible for mariner tickets you must meet one (1) of the following criteria.

-Persons engaged in the repositioning of a semi-submersible or drilling rig that are not being towed by can manoeuvre under their own power.
-Said persons must be in possession of a Seaman’s book
+- Persons engaged in the repositioning of a semi-submersible or drilling rig that are not being towed by and can manoeuvre under their own power.
+The concerned people must be in possession of a Seaman’s book.

-A mariner in possession of a Seaman’s book travelling for a training programme conducted by the company
+- A mariner in possession of a Seaman’s book travelling for a training program conducted by the company.